-Answer: Not applicable.
-NEH did not encounter any obstacles in closing its one pending request from FY 2018.
+Not applicable.
+NEH did not encounter any obstacles in closing its one pending request from FY 2019.

-25. If your agency did not close its ten oldest pending requests, appeals, or consultations, please provide a plan describing how your agency intends to close those "ten oldest" requests, appeals, and consultations during Fiscal Year 2020.
+25. If your agency did not close its ten oldest pending requests, appeals, or consultations, please provide a plan describing how your agency intends to close those "ten oldest" requests, appeals, and consultations during Fiscal Year 2021.

-Answer: Not applicable.
-NEH closed its one pending request from FY 2018.
+Not applicable.
+NEH closed its one pending request from FY 2019, within twenty working days, during FY 2020.